rCLOSED CHURCHES WITHIN THE PRESENT

 From the south end of Clarks Summit, go 2

-miles west on PA 307 [Morgan Highway – Winola Road]
+miles west on PA 307 [Morgan Highway – Winola Road] to the split with

-Bear left on to Newton-Ransom Boulevard and go 4 miles to Church Hill
+Newton-Ransom Boulevard and go 4 miles to Church Hill Road.
+The church is on the northwest corner of

-corner of Newton-Ransom Boulevard and Church Hill Road.
+Newton-Ransom Boulevard and Church Hill Road.

 Historic Conference: